 For those that are wondering why I left RapidMiner, my dream job, there are no gory details to share.

 The simple reason is I got burnt out.
 My time at RapidMiner was some of the best learning and growth years in my entire professional career.
-I solved problems, made presentations to C-suite people, and worked with some of the best talent.
-The flipside of this was that it wasn’t easy and it sure as hell wasn’t a smooth ride.
+I solved problems, made presentations to C-suite people, and worked with some of the best talents.
+The flipside of this was that it wasn't easy and it sure as hell wasn't a smooth ride.
 I worked through some of the most tumultuous years at RapidMiner.
-We had 3 years of management changes and radical 180 degree strategy changes while I was there.
-All this ‘chaos’ eventually took it’s toll on me.
+We had 3 years of management changes and radical 180-degree strategy changes while I was there.
+All this 'chaos' eventually took its toll on me.

 Making a positive impact can be really hard at times but the reward is immeasurable.

 So there you have it.
 Nothing to see.
 It was time to move on to the next adventure.
 I can take solace that all the RapidMiner adventures and friends will always be a part of me.
 As Ingo from RapidMiner would say, "onward and upward."